matthewwilfred/matthewwilfred.github.io/_posts/2016-12-30-Deep-Learning-Book-4.md

 #### [Numerical computation](http://www.deeplearningbook.org/contents/numerical.html)

-<p style="text-align: center">ML algorithms usually arrive at their estimates of the solution iteratively, and can be computationally intensive.
+ML algorithms usually arrive at their estimates of the solution iteratively, and can be computationally intensive.
 There are also problems associated with representing (potentially) infinitely many real numbers on a digital computer with (relatively) limited memory and a finite number of bit patterns, namely rounding errors, which can be categorised as:
 - Underflow: where numbers near zero are rounded to zero
 - Overflow: where large numbers are approximated as infinity or negative infinity